near/stakewars-iv/README.md

 ## 4. StatelessNet status

+#### February 21st, 2024

+Continue working on major statelessnet features:
+* Orphan state witnesses cache - clarified condition to restrict size, PR will be moved to review stage soon.
+* Validator roles and rewards model - understood details of current model and discussed concern with increased network costs.
+* In-memory trie - realized the need to improve our TestLoop framework to properly test and enable it.
+Started working on it.

 #### February 16th, 2024

 * With new release, every validator can track **only one shard** which they validate.
 This is a crucial feature allowing to reduce HW requirements and make NEAR more scalable.